SpaiR/imgui-java/README.md

   Node Editor using ImGui.
 (A bit more complex than ImNodes, but has more features.)

 ## Freetype
 By default, Dear ImGui uses stb-truetype to render fonts.
 Yet there is an option to use FreeType font renderer.
-Go th the [imgui_freetype](https://github.com/ocornut/imgui/tree/256594575d95d56dda616c544c509740e74906b4/misc/freetype) to read about the difference.
+Go to the [imgui_freetype](https://github.com/ocornut/imgui/tree/256594575d95d56dda616c544c509740e74906b4/misc/freetype) to read about the difference.
 Binding has this option too.
 Freetype especially useful when you use custom font with small (~<16px) size.
 If you use the default font or a large font, stb will be fine for you.

 There are two types of precompiled binaries: 1. with stb (the default one) 2. with freetype.